LawLaw Courts

 THINGS TO SEE AND DO IN HASTINGS

-Hastings is quite a run down town in parts and doesn’t have the buzzy chic of Brighton but the old town is very pretty and has a range of cafes where you can sit and read an antique book you picked up from one of the many shops that line places such as George Street.
-There are beautiful old buildings to admire and the fishing fleet on the beach to marvel over as well as the fishing museum.
+Hastings is quite a run down town in parts and doesn’t have the buzzy chic of Brighton but the old town is pretty and has a number of cafes where you can sit and read an antique book you picked up from one of the many shops that line places such as George Street.
+There is the fading grandeur of once beautiful old buildings to still admire and the fishing fleet on the beach to marvel over as well as the fishing museum.

 Jerwood gallery on Rock-a-Nore Road, Hastings TN34 3DW.
 A controversial building with some locals but worth a visit for its British art contents.